2i2c-org/infrastructure/docs/howto/upgrade-cluster/upgrade-disruptions.md

 To shut down such pod means to break connections from users working against the user servers.
-A broken connection can be re-established if there is another replica of this pod is ready to accept a new connection.
+A broken connection can be re-established if there is another replica of this pod ready to accept a new connection.

 We are currently running only one replica of the `ingress-nginx-controller` pod, and we won't have issues with this during rolling updates, such as when the Deployment's pod template specification is changed or when manually running `kubectl rollout restart -n support deploy/support-ingress-nginx-controller`.
-We will however have broken connections and user pods unable to establish new directly if `kubectl delete` is used on this single pod, or `kubectl drain` is used on the node.
+We will however have broken connections and user pods unable to establish new connections directly if `kubectl delete` is used on this single pod, or `kubectl drain` is used on the node.

 ### hub pod disruptions

-Our JupyterHub installations each has a single `hub` pod, and having more isn't supported by JupyterHub itself.
-Due to this, and because it has a disk mounted to it that can only be mounted at the same time to one pod, it isn't configured to do rolling updates.
+Our JupyterHub installations each have a single `hub` pod, and having more isn't supported by JupyterHub itself.
+Due to this, and because it has a disk mounted to it that can only be mounted to one pod at a time, it isn't configured to do rolling updates.

 When the `hub` pod isn't running, users can't visit `/hub` paths, but they can